 In Tangled, Rapunzel's hair glows when its magic is invoked.
 This comes in handy when she and Flynn/Eugene need light to find their way out of a watery death.

 At one point in the movie, Rapunzel shoves Gothel into her mirror, causing the mirror to break.
 Flynn/Eugene would later use a broken glass shard to cut Rapunzel's hair.

 Rapunzel's painted walls and the hankie Flynn buys from the marketplace are what causes Rapunzel to realize she is the lost princess.

-In Wallace and Gromit: The Curse Of The Were Rabbit, the official trailer showed a scene where Wallace got stuck coming through the trapdoor to the kitchen and Gromit needed to use a mechanized hammer to get him through.
+In Wallace & Gromit: The Curse Of The Were-Rabbit, the official trailer showed a scene where Wallace got stuck coming through the trapdoor to the kitchen and Gromit needed to use a mechanized hammer to get him through.
 This at first seemed like an amusing gag, but it turned out to be the very driving part of the film concerning Wallace's diet and his unfortunate transformation.

 In South Park: Bigger, Longer & Uncut, Cartman is outfitted with a V-Chip that electrocutes him whenever he cusses.
 At the end of the movie, it malfunctions, allowing Cartman to sling lightning when he cusses.